-For palette buttons, the quick record function works slightly differently to pressing Record followed by the button.
-See Storing a Palette.
+For palette buttons, the quick record function works slightly differently to pressing Storing a Palette.followed by the button because a mask is automatically applied.
+See

 Legends and Picture Legends

-All touch buttons can have legends set to remind you what they do.
-In addition, you can draw picture legends on the buttons.
+All controls can have legends set to remind you what they do.
+These can be text or image files, or you can draw your own picture legends.
 To do this, select Set Legend then press Picture.
 A drawing space will open on the touch screen for you to draw the legend.
 There is also a library of pictures to choose from including popular gobo designs.

 Colour palettes will automatically create a picture legend showing the colour(s) in the palette when you save it.
 Gobo palettes will show an image of the standard gobo, if the fixture personality has this information in it.

-You can set a custom coloured halo for fixture, group or palette buttons.
+You can set a custom coloured halo for fixture, group, playback or palette buttons.
 This can be really useful for identifying different types of button at a glance.
 Select the Halo option on the Set Legends menu.

 If you set a halo on fixture buttons, the halo colour is also used in other windows; fixture buttons can also have an automatic halo to help identify different types of fixture, which is also used in the patch window.

 On the Diamond 9, the halo colour set on playbacks is used in the level bargraph lighting and the playback indicator.